cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   home?: string;
 }
 ```
 Each one of the entities will be persisted into a separate KV index within an atomic transaction.
-Let's assume that user information has been collected from an HTML user-registration form and processed into `User`, `Address` and `Phone` model objects.
+Let's assume that user this information has been collected from an HTML user-registration form and processed into `User`, `Address` and `Phone` model objects.
 Here's a function to insert or update that data within a KV transaction:
 ```ts
 function persistUser(user: User, address: Address, phone: Phone) {
   if (!user.id) {